 Two baseball lovers, George and Fred, had been friends all their lives.
-As children they played little league baseball together, as teenagers they were on their high school team, as grown men they played in their church league, and as retirees they spent their summers watching baseball games together on TV or at the park.
+As children they played in Little League together, as teenagers they were on their high school team, as grown men they played in their church league, and as retirees they spent their summers watching baseball games together on TV or at the park.

 When both men were very old, Fred began to feel his life slipping away from him.
 One day when George was visiting him, he asked Fred a favor.

-“Fred,” George said, “when you get to heaven, you have to let me know if they have baseball there.”
+“Fred,” said George, “when you get to heaven, you have to let me know if they have baseball there.”

 “George, I promise you, if there’s any way I can do what you’re asking, I will.”

 Fred died soon afterward.
-After the funeral, George went home and sat down in an armchair to rest, and soon he fell asleep.
+After the funeral, George went home and sat down in an armchair, and soon he fell asleep.
 He was awakened by a blinding light, and heard a voice calling his name.

 “Who is it?”
 George asked, frightened.